What Does it Mean to Have a Penicillin Allergy?

 Prevention Tips

-• Do not take penicillins if you have had an anaphylactic reaction in the past.
+• Do not take penicillin if you have had an anaphylactic reaction to penicillin in the past.

-• Inform all members of your healthcare team if you have had an allergic reaction to a penicillin or cephalosporin and describe the reaction.
+• Inform all members of your healthcare team if you have had an allergic reaction to any medication and describe the reaction.

-• Seek medical attention if you are taking penicillin or cephalosporin and you are having trouble breathing or facial swelling.
+• Seek medical attention if you are taking penicillin or cephalosporin and you are having facial swelling or trouble breathing.

 This Really Happened